As a general rule 301 redirects are not bad for SEO as they no longer cause you to lose PageRank.

 If they encounter 5+ redirects the bot is likely to give up rather than waste resources following a seemingly endless chain.

-This means that the URL on the end of the redirect chain will be harder to find and less likely to get indexed.
+This means that the URL on the end of the redirect chain will be harder to find and less likely to get indexed, meaning it may not appear in Google.

 2. Redirects Can Slow Your Site Down